ykundin/at-first-sight/docs/en/07-auth-reg.md

    First you need to implement the transfer of all data for registration from the application.
 In my case, on the first visit to the application, the user has a screen with additional questions.
 After answering all the questions, we ask the user to select a photo, and then send it to the backend as a POST request to the address `/api/registration'.

-   [View code компонента](https://github.com/ykundin/at-first-sight/blob/docs/tg-web-app/src/screens/welcome-screen/elems/messages-step/messages-step.tsx) (look for the `handleSubmit` function)
+   [View code](https://github.com/ykundin/at-first-sight/blob/docs/tg-web-app/src/screens/welcome-screen/elems/messages-step/messages-step.tsx) (look for the `handleSubmit` function)

 2. **Writing a request handler**